 - Who to refer customers to who are interested in ski lessons requiring adaptive devices

-- Where the "handicapped parking spaces" are located (across from main lodge entrance).
+- Where the "accesible parking spaces" are located (across from main lodge entrance).

-- Where the washrooms are located that can accommodate wheelchairs and/or a support person ( one in main lobby and one just outside door facing Snow School meeting place)
+- Where the washrooms are located that can accommodate wheelchairs and/or a support person ( one in main lobby and one outdoors by BBQ).

 - What to do if a person with a disability is having difficulty in accessing Mount Pakenham's goods and services